 The following description assumes that Common Stock Tokens have been made available.
 In order for any subsequent peer to peer transfer of Class A common stock utilizing the Common Stock Tokens to occur, (i) the holder and recipient of the Class A common stock must be on the whitelist and (ii) the transfer must not violate any of the Class A common stock transfer restrictions that have been programed onto the holder's Common Stock Tokens.
-All transfers of Common Stock Tokens must comply with the Class A common stock transfer restrictions programmed onto the Common Stock Tokens.
+All transfers of Common Stock Tokens.
 It is anticipated that peer to peer transfers will occur in the following way: